ElGap/.github/profile/README.md

 We transform visionary ideas into world-class MVPs.
 Our approach is forged from over a decade of experience in cybersecurity and digital creation:

-- ⚡ **Rapid MVP Development** — From concept to launch with precision
+- ⚡ **Rapid MVP Development** — From concept to launch with precision.
+Blueprint -> Prototype -> MVP.
 - 🎯 **Pre-MVP Kickstart** — Strategic validation before you build
 - 🔥 **Topical Authority Ignition Sprint** — SEO dominance for your niche
--

 ---

 ## 📖 Our Philosophy